-The NHS Lung Health Check is a new service that will be offered in some parts of England from Autumn 2019.
+The NHS Lung Health Check is a new service that is offered in some parts of England.
 It aims to help diagnose lung cancer at an earlier stage when treatment may be more successful.

 Who is a Lung Health Check for?

 Lung Health Checks are available in some areas of England.
 If you live in an area where they are taking place, you will receive an invitation if all of the following apply to you.

 - are over 55 but younger than 75 years old

 - have ever smoked

 You will either receive a letter or a phone call inviting you to take part.